xavpaice/openstack-packages/README.md

 possible.

-We're now equipped with two code repositories under our control, and so are ready to turn that into some debs ready to be put in our private repo.
-I won't cover how we make a private repo here, it's nothing special.
+We're now equipped with two code repositories under our control, and so are ready to turn that into some debs ready to be put in our private repo that was made earlier.

 The next issue we came across is that the packages we built locally on our Trusty workstations didn't install cleanly on Precise.
 This should come as no